-When you’ve designed your template, you can restrict users who are allowed to make changes to that template.
-In the WYSIWYG Template Editor, and the HTML Source Code Template Editor, click the 'Editors' tab.
+In the WYSIWYG content editor, click the 'Editors' tab.
 You’ll see a list of all the users in your account.
 By default, none of the users are selected.
 This means that anyone can edit this template.
 If you want to allow only a specific group of people to edit your template, or even restrict to yourself, then click the checkboxes next to the names of those users.
 Once you’ve granted edit access to specific users, only then will they be able to edit your template; nobody else will be able to from that point on.

-Templates Created Using the Drag and Drop Template Editor
+Templates Created Using the Drag and Drop Content Editor

 Allow Layout Modifications